ethz-asl/linter/README.md

  - [ ] Make sure repos-specific C++ style is used for both cpplint and clang-format.
     - [x] clang-format: uses .clang-format file in parent repo
     - [ ] cpplint: ? not sure ?
- - [ ] Make sure repos-specific pyton style is used for both pylint and autopep8.
+ - [ ] Make sure the same python style is used for both pylint and autopep8.
-    - [ ] autopep8: hardcoded style
-    - [ ] pylint: ? not sure ?
  - [ ] Add to repos and test it:
    - [ ] maplab
    - [ ] voxblox